vi/websocat/doc.md

 Default byte is 1C which is typically triggered by Ctrl+\.

 Example: `(stty raw -echo; websocat -b exit_on_specific_byte:stdio tcp:127.0.0.1:23; stty sane)`

+### `drop_on_backpressure:`

+Internal name for --dump-spec: DropOnBackpressure

+[A] Prevent writing from ever blocking, drop writes instead.

+Does not affect reading part.
+when terminal is set to raw mode.
+Works only bytes read from the overlay, not on the written bytes.

+Default byte is 1C which is typically triggered by Ctrl+\.

+Example (attachable log observer):

+    some_program | websocat -b -u asyncstdio: drop_on_backpressure:autoreconnect:ws-l:127.0.0.1:1234